-Adjust the gap to specification for proper ignition (see appropriate specification chart).
-Use a feeler gauge to check the gap.
+Adjust the gap to 0.7-0.8 mm (0.028-0.032 in.) for proper ignition.
+Use a wire-type feeler gauge to check the gap.

 When installing the spark plug, be sure to tighten it securely.
 A new spark plug should be tightened 1/2 turn once the washer contacts the cylinder head.
-A used spark plug should be tightened 1/8 -1/4 turn once the washer contacts the cylinder head.
+A used spark plug should be tightened 1/8-1/4 turn once the washer contacts the cylinder head.